 11 hours later, we arrived in Dar Es Salaam.
 Our hotel had a van waiting for us at the bus station, which we were appreciative of, as the area appeared very rundown and unsafe.
 We arrived at the brand-new accommodation, ‘Silver Paradise Hotel’, that I had found online for a steal of a deal – $25 USD/night for a beautiful room, with free buffet breakfast.
 It was in a terrible neighbourhood, but we didn’t care, as we were only staying the one night before heading to the airport early the next morning.

-Climbing Kilimanjaro was the most expensive thing we did on our trip – almost $2,000 CAD/each (including the park fees of $950 CAD/each, and our fancy hotel before and after the trek), but NOT including all our tour fees, gear rental, and tips for our crew.
+Climbing Kilimanjaro was the most expensive thing we did on our trip – almost $2,000 CAD/each (including the park fees of $950 CAD/each, our tour fees, and our fancy hotel before and after the trek), but NOT including all the gear rental and tips for our crew.
 We could have saved big money by booking a random tour in person when we arrived in Moshi (especially if we joined one with other trekkers), but we felt it was worth spending a bit more to go with a reputable company we could research beforehand.
 We knew we could trust them (based off reviews) and that they treat their porters ethically (many budget operators severely underpay and overload their porters).
 Mar Tours & Safari was still one of the cheapest operators we could find online, and in the end, we were pleased with the service they provided.